kristopherjohnson/cxxforth/cxxforth.cpp.md

 a 32-bit Forth on a 64-bit platform with clang or gcc, you can pass the `-m32` flag to the compiler and linker.)

+We won't be providing any of the double-cell operations that traditional Forths provide.
+Double-cell operations were important in the days of 8-bit and 16-bit Forths, but with cells of 32 bits or more, many applications have no need for them.

+We also aren't dealing with floating-point values.
+Floating-point support would be useful, but we're trying to keep this simple.

 Forth doesn't require type declarations; a cell can be used as an address, an unsigned integer, a signed integer, or a variety of other uses.
 However, in C++ we will have to be explicit about types to perform the operations we want to perform.
 So, we define a few types, and a few macros to avoid littering our code with `reinterpret_cast<>()`.

-By the way, we won't be providing any of the double-cell operations that traditional Forths provide.
-Double-cell operations were important in the days of 8-bit and 16-bit Forths, but with cells of 32 bits or more, many applications have no need for them.

-We also aren't dealing with floating-point values.
-Floating-point support would be useful, but we're trying to keep this simple.

     namespace {